Note

 ).

-If you need to first update your function app to version 4.x, see Migrate apps from Azure Functions version 1.x to version 4.x or Migrate apps from Azure Functions version 3.x to version 4.x.
-You should follow the instructions in those articles rather than just changing the FUNCTIONS_EXTENSION_VERSION
+If you need to update your function app to version 4.x, see Migrate apps from Azure Functions version 1.x to version 4.x or Migrate apps from Azure Functions version 3.x to version 4.x.
+Follow the instructions in those articles rather than just changing the FUNCTIONS_EXTENSION_VERSION

 setting.

-If you updated your app to run correctly on the new version, publish the app updates before you update the stack configuration for your function app.
+If you updated your function app to run correctly on the new version, publish the function app updates before you update the stack configuration for your function app.

 Tip

-To simplify the update process, minimize downtime for your functions, and provide a potential for rollback, you should publish your updated app to a staging slot.
+To streamline the update process, minimize downtime for your function apps, and provide a potential version for rollback, you should publish your updated function app to a staging slot.
 For more information, see Azure Functions deployment slots.

-When publishing your updated app to a staging slot, make sure to follow the slot-specific update instructions in the rest of this article.
+When you publish your updated function app to a staging slot, make sure to follow the slot-specific update instructions in the rest of this article.
 You later swap the updated staging slot into production.

 Update the stack configuration

-The way that you update the stack configuration depends on whether you're running on Windows or on Linux in Azure.
+The way that you update the stack configuration depends on whether your function app runs on Windows or on Linux in Azure.

-When using a staging slot, make sure to target your updates to the correct slot.
+When you use a staging slot, make sure to target your updates to the correct slot.

 Use the following steps to update the Java version: